meetuparchive/learn-rust/class1.md

 let seats = [1, 2, 3];
 ```

-There's an emphasize on _fixed size_ here.
+There's a string emphasis on _fixed size_ here.
 The size is explicitly part of its type.

 ```rust
 let seats: [i32; 3] = [1, 2, 3];